danieljpay/indecision-app/README.md

 # IndecisionApp
-Practicing React with an App
+Practicing React.

+This app is util to help us to choose an opcion when we have a lots.